Home Warranty vs Home Insurance: What's the Difference and Do You Need Both?

 Standard home insurance does not cover floods or earthquakes.
 These require separate policies.
 If you live in a high-risk zone for either, purchasing additional coverage is essential.

-• Wear and tear — your worn-out roof, old plumbing, or aging HVAC system are not covered
+• Wear and tear, so your worn-out roof, old plumbing, or aging HVAC system are not covered

-• Mechanical breakdown of appliances — if your dishwasher motor burns out, that's not a covered peril
+• Mechanical breakdown of appliances, meaning if your dishwasher motor burns out, that's not a covered peril

-• Flood damage from rising water — requires a separate flood insurance policy
+• Flood damage from rising water, which requires a separate flood insurance policy

-• Earthquake damage — also excluded and requires a separate rider or policy
+• Earthquake damage, also excluded and requiring a separate rider or policy

-• Neglect and poor maintenance — insurers can deny claims tied to deferred upkeep
+• Neglect and poor maintenance, since insurers can deny claims tied to deferred upkeep

 What Home Warranties Exclude

-• Damage from perils — fire, storms, or theft damage is insurance territory, not warranty territory
+• Damage from perils, since fire, storms, or theft damage is insurance territory, not warranty territory

-• Pre-existing conditions — failures that existed before the contract started are typically excluded
+• Pre-existing conditions, since failures that existed before the contract started are typically excluded

-• Improper installation or code violations — if a system was installed incorrectly, the warranty may not apply
+• Improper installation or code violations, where if a system was installed incorrectly, the warranty may not apply

-• Cosmetic damage — scratches, dents, and non-functional parts aren't covered
+• Cosmetic damage, including scratches, dents, and non-functional parts

 The Big Misconception: Many homeowners mistakenly believe a home warranty is a type of insurance.
 It is not.
-A home warranty is a service contract governed by contract law, not insurance regulations.
-This matters because consumer protections differ, and warranty companies are not held to the same solvency standards as insurance carriers.
+The Federal Trade Commission and most state regulators classify home warranties as service contracts, governed by contract law rather than insurance regulations.
+A smaller number of states regulate them under their insurance code with stricter reserve requirements, but in most jurisdictions, warranty companies are not held to the same solvency standards as insurance carriers.

 Pros